 3 Credits.
+This course provides an overview of resources concerning the American deaf community.
+Course will include guest speakers and field trips.
 Fall only.
-This course provides an overview of resources concerning the American dean community.
-Course will include guest speakers and field trips.

 ASL 280-285 - Special Topics.

 1-6 Credits.
 Study of content not normally covered in other courses.
 Enrollment with permission of the Associate Dean, Program Coordinator or course instructor.
 (PR: Permission)